kreynoldsf5/pyASEexercises/README.md

 First, verify that you have proper environment to perform the exercises.
 Python3 should be [installed](./pyEnvSetup.md) on your machine.
 A text editor with IDE functionality would also be useful ([Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Notepad++](https://notepad-plus-plus.org/), etc).

-Secondly, we'll do a [lightening round overview](./pyOverview.md) of the content from the learning path.
+Secondly, we'll do a [lightning round overview](./pyOverview.md) of the content from the learning path.
 We'll briefly touch on the fundamental concepts from the self-study.

 _15 min_